 When my lovely home was built, they cut corners on quite a few upgrades, especially when it came to lighting.
 No joke, if the room didn’t have a fan (there were only two fans when we moved in), the rest of the lights were that ugly round “bulb.”

 This project all started in our front bathroom a few years ago.
 I found some old mini drum shades that I removed off of a chandelier.
-I got the idea that I could replace the builder grade glass drum with something a little more my style, and not spend a dime!
+I got the idea that I could replace the builder grade glass drum with a lamp shade and not spend a dime!

 I decided I could re create my builder grade bathroom light fixture hack, but on a larger scale.

 We’ve currently replaced all of our builder grade light fixtures in every bedroom but the playroom.